Does fatty liver cause diabetes?

-So what is the future look like for fatty liver disease?
+So does fatty liver cause diabetes and what is the future look like for fatty liver disease?
 Well the bad news is that it could be a very serious health threat if ignored.
 The good news is that there are a large number of cases of fatty liver that never develop into liver disease.
 So take action as far as everything that’s been discussed here with weight, alcoholism, cholesterol, diabetes and since your liver can actually repair itself, you are able to reverse your fatty liver disease.

 It’s my goal to help anyone with fatty liver disease or any other health issue for that matter.
 If you would like to lose weight and help to control your diabetes, I highly suggest this!
 Now if you could help me out by leaving any comments or questions below.
 I will respond to you as soon as I can possibly can.
 Thank you so much for reading!
 Stay happy and healthy!